 Aggie 101, Aggie Advising, and Aggie Orientation are designed to give you the most successful start to your career at UC Davis.
 As such, all three parts are mandatory for all students.
 During on campus Aggie Orientation, actively participating in all aspects of your group’s schedule is expected and will give you the most out of your Orientation experience.
-More details are provided in our Policies and Fees Document.
+More details will be provided in our Policies and Fees document, once the Fall 2023 Orientation fee has been determined.